Jasminek25/vantageAI/docs/PILOT_MARKETING_PLAN.md

 The pilot is promising if it produces either:

-- at least **5 qualified advisor leads**, at least **2 completed discovery calls**, and at least **1 firm willing to discuss a guided pilot**; or
+- at least **3 qualified advisor leads** and at least **1 completed discovery call**; or
-- at least **20 consented family leads** at a reasonable cost, with a clear repeated problem visible in the selected priorities and follow-up responses.
+- at least **10 consented family leads**, with a clear repeated problem visible in the selected priorities and follow-up responses.

-These thresholds are directional because a $1,500 campaign is a small-sample validation test.
+These thresholds are directional because a $300 campaign is a small-sample validation test.
 They are not proof of product-market fit.

 ## Data and privacy boundary